 The Settings menu contain only a handful of options.
-Our weapon of choice here is the option called Format as Internal storage.
+Our weapon of choice here is the option called Format as internal.
 This option will erase all the data from the SD card and will pan the SD card as part of the internal memory.

-The whole process will roughly take around five minutes to complete, depending on your phone’s configuration.
+The whole process roughly takes around five minutes to complete, depending on your phone’s configuration.

-Once that’s completed, you will see that the device storage shows a cumulative of both the memories, with the option for portable storage gone.
+Once that’s done, you will see that the device storage shows a cumulative of both the memories, with the option for portable storage gone.

 So, it’ll take you only a few minutes to increase the phone’s internal memory.

-However, not all phones come with an option for modifying the external storage into adoptable storage, such as the Samsung and Xiaomi devices.
+However, not all phones come with an option to modify the external storage into adoptable storage, such as the Samsung and Xiaomi devices.
 So for those devices which haven’t been blessed with this feature, fear not, we have a nifty trick to do just that.

 Once everything has been setup, go to the ADB shell and run the below command.